-The ruler of Lindos, Cleobulus, restored the sanctuary around 342 BC but it is said that it was later destroyed by fire.
+The ruler of Lindos, Cleobulus, restored the sanctuary around 342 BC but it was later destroyed by fire.

-Archaeologists estimate that the Doric type temple of Athena — parts of which survive to this day — was actually built in the 4th century BC.
+Archaeologists estimate that the Doric type temple of Athena, parts of which survive to this day, were actually built in the 4th century BC.

 Especially noteworthy is the relief of a triumvirate that is preserved at the base of the archaeological site of the acropolis and dates back to the second century BC.

 On the Acropolis of Lindos, the most important monuments belong to antiquity, with the Doric temple of Athena standing out among them.

 Other important monuments are the Propylaea of the holy temple from the same era and the Hellenistic Stoa, dating back to 200 BC, which is 87 meters (285 feet) long with 42 columns.

 There is also the Rhodian trireme that is embossed on a rock at the foot of the citadel from 180 BC and the Hellenistic wall that surrounds the citadel.

 From the era of the Knights of St. John survives the Castle that was built shortly before 1317, constructed on top of a Byzantine structure.

 On the south side, a pentagonal building overlooked the entire port, as well as the fortress and the road.